Windham-High-School/CubeServer/README.md

   **Cube**<br>
     - An individual team's station that will be mounted atop the roof of the school

+## Configuring email sending with GMail:

+### Create an App Password
+* Go to your Google Account.
+* Select Security.
+* Under "Signing in to Google," select 2-Step Verification.
+* At the bottom of the page, select App passwords.
+* Enter a name that helps you remember where you'll use the app password.
+* Select Generate.

+### Configure SMTP via admin
+* SMTP Server Address: smtp.gmail.com:587
+* SMTP Credentials as user:pass: [gmail email addresss]:[app password]

 ## Versioning:
 This project uses Semantic Versioning in the format major.minor.patch Versions 0.0.0 until 1.0.0 are development releases.